Redescovering a Sensitive, Sensible and Sensuous Body

 I have an interest in movement prior to dance as a formal language, in my movement research I include kinesiology and somatics.
 I believe that content and functionality provide form.
 I look for sensuosness and embodiment in dance, often referring to kinesthetic empathy, how is the movement being read by the spectator not solely with the eyes and intellect, but perceived on a visceral level.

-The warm up is activating the deeper musculature closer to the bones and the spine to help softening the outer layer of muscles, gaining more freedom and range in movement access.
-Through floorwork we will strengthen the core and gain ease and speed.
+I start with activating the deeper musculature closer to the bones and the spine to help softening the outer layer of muscles, gaining more freedom and range in movement access.
+Through floorwork we will strengthen the core and gain ease.
 We will study different ways to relate to the ground, raising and falling in an effortless yet dynamic way and constantly changing the tone of the body.

 Weaving in and out of set material, with special attention on the phrasing and musicality, we will explore movement principles, and movement combinations built on those.
 In the combinations one movement is calling organically the next one, in a way that the memorization of movement pathways feels logical to the body organization.

 We will apply principles of floorwork as well in the standing part, working with spirals, subtle and unpredictable weight shifts and sequenciality.

 In the class a lot of attention is directed to the relation spine to limbs: how important is to raise awareness in the spine and torso as main generator of movement to allow the limbs to be free, articulate, precise and expressive in space.